kobaltz/clamby/README.md

 If you have a file upload on your site and you do not scan the files for viruses then you not only compromise your software, but also the users of the software and their files.
 This gem's function is to simply scan a given file.

+#Usage

+In your model with the uploader, you can add the scanner to a before method to scan the file.

+  before_create :scan_for_viruses

+  private

+  def scan_for_viruses
+      path = self.attribute.url
+      Clamby.scan(path)
+  end

 #Configuration

 Configuration is rather limited right now.
 You can exclude the check if `clamscan` exists which will save a bunch of time for scanning your files.
 However, for development purposes, your machine may not have `clamscan` installed and you may wonder why it's not working properly.
 This is just to give you a reminder to install `clamscan` on your development machine and production machine.
 You can add the following to a config file, `clamby_setup.rb` to your initializers directory.